 On Monday evenings a meeting is held to read and discuss Meher Baba’s Discourses, a collection of essays offering insightful perspective on the challenges of spiritual life.

 Programs of devotional music performed by community members and guests are held on Tuesday and Thursday evenings.

 Friday and Saturday night programs consist of films of Meher Baba or videos of talks by His close disciples.
 Live music and readings are often included in these programs.
 Occasionally, guest speakers will share their personal experiences of life with Meher Baba.

-On Saturday afternoon there is a gathering in the Library Reading Room from 2:30-3:30 for readings about the women mandali’s life with Meher Baba.
-Readings alternate between Mehera-Meher (3 volumes) and the two volume set of the Joyous Path: The Life of Meher Baba’s Sister Mani.
+On Saturday afternoon there is a gathering in the Library Reading Room from 2:30-3:30 for readings about the women Mandali’s life with Meher Baba.
+Readings alternate between the three volume set of Mehera-Meher by David Fenster and the two volume set of The Joyous Path: The Life of Meher Baba’s Sister Mani by Heather Nadel.

-On Sunday evenings, Celebrating the Divine: An informal get-together for sharing, poetry, readings, music, and stories.
+On Sunday evenings, Celebrating the Divine is an informal get-together for sharing, poetry, readings, music, and stories.